COVID-19 Graduate Program Changes

 Qualifying Exams, Defenses, and Committee Meetings

-- UPDATED: All policy restrictions on remote participation by committee members in SEAS PhD qualifying exams and defenses are suspended through at least August 31, 2020.
-Remote participation by the student, committee members (and for defenses, any guests) is required as long as Harvard's remote-work directive is in place -- pending future guidance, so that you can plan please assume this will be the case through August 31, 2020 at the least.
+- 2021 UPDATE: All policy restrictions on remote participation by committee members in SEAS PhD qualifying exams and defenses are suspended through at least October 31, 2021.
+Remote participation by the student, committee members (and for defenses, any guests) is required as long as Harvard's remote-work directive is in place -- pending future guidance, so that you can plan please assume this will be the case through the summer 2021.

 - G3+ committee meetings can take place via videoconference.
 Expectations regarding timing are relaxed; check with your committee members on how they would like to proceed.